-Coronavirus: Mt Roskill Grammar father tests positive, attended Tongan Fiafia night
+Coronavirus: Mt Roskill Grammar father tests positive after attending Tongan Fiafia night

-A parent of a Mt Roskill Grammar Student has tested positive for the coronavirus, the principal of the neighbouring Mt Roskill Intermediate says.
+A Mt Roskill Grammar Student's father has tested positive for the coronavirus, according to a letter sent to parents by the school's principal.

-Local schools are warning parents the man arrived in Auckland from Europe on March 12 - several days before the new self-isolation rules were announced - and subsequently attended the Tongan Fiafia event at the school.
+The man arrived in Auckland from Europe on March 12 and attended the Tongan Fiafia event at the school that night for about an hour, the letter from principal Greg Watson says.

+New rules requiring international travellers to self-isolate for 14 days were brought in several days after he arrived in New Zealand.

+The man's child attended school most days following until March 19 and does not have symptoms, Watson told parents in the letter today.

-A notice has been sent out to Mt Roskill Intermediate parents alerting them to the new case of Covid-19.
-Principal Kristen Walsham and board of trustees chairman Roger Deverell told parents the school had sought "urgent advice" from the Ministry of Education and the Ministry of Health.
+Mt Roskill Grammar had sought "urgent advice" from the Ministry of Education and the Ministry of Health.

 "Health authorities are contacting the few people who are considered close contacts.
 We have received initial advice from the Auckland Regional Public Health Service that most people who attended the event, and the wider school community, will not have been exposed to the person and therefore are not at risk."